smoliva/smoliva.blog/content/post/computer-chronicles-revisited-019-hp-2700-apple-macintosh.md

 categories:
   - "Computer Chronicles Revisited"
 tags:
-  - "Stewart Cheifet"
-  - "Herbert Lechner"
-  - "Paul Schindler"
-  - "Wanda Smith"
-  - "Karen Kessel"
-  - "Susan Kare"
-  - "Jerry Manock"
-  - "Gregg Williams"
-  - "Steve Jobs"
-  - "Stephen Hackett"
-  - "Cait Etherington"
-  - "Steve Wozniak"
-  - "David Kindy"
-  - "Paula Routly"
-  - "Richard Koffler"
-  - "Ron Gordon"
-  - "Hewlett-Packard"
-  - "Apple"
-  - "The Koffler Group"
-  - "TeleLearning Systems"
-  - "Texas Instruments"
-  - "Kaypro"
-  - "IBM"
-  - "Electronic Arts"
-  - "NeXT"
-  - "Pinterest"
-  - "SRI International"
+  - "Computer-Ergonomics"
 ---

 When Apple released the Macintosh--later known as the Macintosh 128K--in January 1984, its main selling point was the graphical user interface (GUI).
 Although the original Macintosh operating system's GUI was largely based on what Apple deployed on the [Lisa](https://www.smoliva.blog/post/computer-chronicles-revisited-002-apple-lisa-vs-visi-on/) a year earlier, the company believed the new machine's lower price point would make the interface more accessible to a larger audience.

 Of course, the Macintosh was not exactly cheap, even by 1984 personal computer standards.
 As Gregg Williams noted in the [May 1984 issue of *Byte* magazine](https://archive.org/details/byte-magazine-1984-05), a "usable" Macintosh system, including a second disk drive and basic office software, would cost $3,879.
-This was nearly $1,000 more than the price Apple quoted for the same setup a few months earlier, Williams noted, and it undercut Steve Jobs' marketing claims that the Macintosh would be "something really inexpensive so that everyone can afford it."
+This was nearly $1,000 more than the price Apple quoted for the same setup a few months earlier, Williams noted, and it undercut Steve Jobs' marketing claims that the Macintosh would be "something really inexpensive so that everyone can afford it"

 Williams also pointed out that many "traditional computer users" were resistant to the Macintosh interface design, complaining that the "mouse, the windows, and the desktop metaphor [were] silly, useless frills," while others were "outraged at the lack of color or graphics."
 The 128 kilobytes of memory was also far too small for many users' needs, which prompted Apple to release a 512 KB Macintosh just a few months later.